chqizh/SC2002-Grp-Assignment/README.md

 </div>

 <h2> Special Thanks </h2>
-We would like to give appreciation to our Lab TA, XX of NTU SCSE for being patient and responsive to our queries during our consultations in lab.
+We would like to give appreciation to our Lab TA, LYU MINGZHI of NTU SCSE for being patient and responsive to our queries during our consultations in lab.